 - Recommended

-Archaeological museum inside Dénia Castle with finds from Iberian, Roman, Islamic and later periods, useful for understanding the city’s long history.
+Archaeological museum inside Dénia Castle with finds from Iberian, Roman and Islamic periods that explain the city’s long history.

 Distance: 142 nautical miles (264 km)